fakela/fakela.github.io/docs/intro.md

 - Educate developers about your product through open-source contributions, public speaking, technical workshops at conferences, local developer meetups, documentation, and published tutorials/videos.

-- Lead discussions on the latest technological advancements and best practices within and beyond your product's scope in the developer community, through in-person events, online forums, and social media.
+- Led discussions on the latest technological advancements and best practices within and beyond your product's scope in the developer community, through in-person events, online forums, and social media.

 - Cultivate and nurture a thriving community of developers who use your product.